procxx/ClassicShell/src/README.txt

 CLASSIC SHELL
-Version 3.5.1 general release
+Version 3.6.0 general release

-Classic Shell adds some missing features to Windows 7 and Vista like a classic start menu, a toolbar for Windows Explorer and others.
+Classic Shell adds some missing features to Windows Vista, Windows 7 and Windows 8 - like a classic start menu, start button, a toolbar for Windows Explorer and others.

 The latest version can be found on Source Forge: http://classicshell.sourceforge.net/